yujunz/gitlab.com-runbooks/howto/logging.md

 * For azure filter by `json.environment: prd`
 * For GCP filter by `json.environment: gprd`

+#### PreProd (pre.gitlab.com)

+The PreProduction environment shares the same ES indexes as staging.
+To find PreProd logs select the corresponding indexes with `pubsub-*-gstg` in the name

+* Filter by `json.environment: pre`

 #### Staging

 To find production logs select the corresponding indexes with `pubsub-*-gstg` in the name